Anti-Catholicism: In primarily Protestant countries

 In calling the pope the "Antichrist", the early Lutherans stood in a tradition that reached back into the eleventh century.
 Not only dissidents and heretics but even saints had called the bishop of Rome the "Antichrist" when they wished to castigate his abuse of power.
 What Lutherans incorrectly understood as a papal claim to unlimited authority over everything and everyone reminded them of the Apocalyptic imagery of Daniel 11, a passage that had been applied to the pope as the Antichrist of the last days even prior to the Reformation.

-Doctrinal works of literature which were published by the Lutherans, the Reformed churches, the Presbyterians, the Baptists, the Anabaptists, and the Methodists contain references to the Pope as the Antichrist, including the Smalcald Articles, Article 4 (1537), the Treatise on the Power and Primacy of the Pope (1537), the Westminster Confession, Article 25.6 (1646), and the 1689 Baptist Confession of Faith, Article 26.4.
-In 1754, John Wesley published his Explanatory Notes Upon the New Testament, which is currently an official Doctrinal Standard of the United Methodist Church.
-In his notes on the Book of Revelation (chapter 13), he commented: "The whole succession of Popes from Gregory VII are undoubtedly Antichrists.
-Yet this hinders not, but that the last Pope in this succession will be more eminently the Antichrist, the Man of Sin, adding to that of his predecessors a peculiar degree of wickedness from the bottomless pit."
+Doctrinal works produced by several Protestant traditions, including Lutheran, Reformed, Presbyterian, Baptist, Anabaptist, and Methodist churches, contain references identifying the Pope as the Antichrist.
+Examples include the Smalcald Articles, Article 4 (1537), the Treatise on the Power and Primacy of the Pope (1537), the Westminster Confession, Article 25.6 (1646), and the 1689 Baptist Confession of Faith, Article 26.4.
+In 1754, John Wesley published his Explanatory Notes Upon the New Testament, which is now recognized as an official doctrinal standard of the United Methodist Church.
+In his commentary on Revelation 13, Wesley wrote that "the whole succession of Popes from Gregory VII are undoubtedly Antichrists," while also suggesting that a future pope might be regarded as "more eminently the Antichrist" by exhibiting a "peculiar degree of wickedness from the bottomless pit."

-Referring to the Book of Revelation, Edward Gibbon stated that "The advantage of turning those mysterious prophecies against the See of Rome, inspired the Protestants with uncommon veneration for so useful an ally."
-Protestants condemned the Catholic policy of mandatory celibacy for priests.
+Edward Gibbon, commenting on Protestant interpretations of the Book of Revelation, observed that "the advantage of turning those mysterious prophecies against the See of Rome, inspired the Protestants with uncommon veneration for so useful an ally."
+Many Protestants also criticized the Catholic discipline of mandatory clerical celibacy, often citing Timothy 4:1 and 4:3, which describe a future time in which some would "forbid people to marry and order them to abstain from certain foods" that "God created to be received with thanksgiving by those who believe and know the truth."
+In contrast, Catholic teaching presents clerical celibacy as a "sign of new life dedicated to the Lord and to the affairs of the Lord," understood as serving both spiritual and pastoral purposes.
+Catholic sources further note that Jesus Christ did not marry, that an unmarried priest may find it easier to devote himself fully to pastoral responsibilities, and that celibacy is intended to support a life oriented towards service to others for the purposes of "their salvation and to their sanctification."

-During the Enlightenment Era, which spanned the 17th and 18th centuries, with its strong emphasis on the need for religious toleration, the Inquisition was a favorite target of attack for intellectuals.
+During the Enlightenment era, which spanned the seventeenth and eighteenth centuries and emphasized the importance of religious toleration, the Inquisition became a frequent subject of criticism among intellectuals.
+It was cited as "the most prominent symbol of Catholic religious prosecution."